Christian Yelich Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles' 4.17 team ERA ranks 15th among all MLB pitching staffs.

-- The Orioles rank 18th in baseball in home runs surrendered (69 total, 1.2 per game).
+- The Orioles rank 18th in baseball in home runs given up (69 total, 1.2 per game).

-- His last appearance was on Tuesday against the Cleveland Guardians, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up seven hits.
+- In his last outing on Saturday against the San Francisco Giants, the righty tossed six innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.